mozzius/statusphere-react/README.md

 # Statusphere React

-A monorepo for the Statusphere application, which includes a React client and a Node.js backend.
+A status sharing application built with React and the AT Protocol.

-This is a React refactoring of the [example application](https://atproto.com/guides/applications) covering:
+This is a React implementation of the [example application](https://atproto.com/guides/applications) covering:

 - Signin via OAuth
 - Fetch information about users (profiles)